An Easy Family Ski Weekend In The Hudson Valley

 Where to Stay

-For something more upscale, the Emerson Resort* (left) offers a rustic lodge, stylish inn (the latter recently opened to families), a playground, dog run, 2 restaurants and the world’s biggest kaleidoscope (free to guests, $5 otherwise).
-If you’re into quirky roadside attractions, the kaleidoscope is worth checking out.
-Rates are reasonable during the week; a sizable splurge on weekends.
+For something more upscale, the Emerson Resort* offers a rustic lodge, stylish inn (the latter is now opened to families), a playground, dog run, two restaurants and the world’s biggest kaleidoscope (free to guests).

 The one thing the Emerson doesn’t have is a pool.
 For indoor swimming in an upscale, clubby environment try the Hanah Mountain Resort in Margaretville.

-* We were guests of Ulster County Tourism at the Emerson Resort and Belleayre.
+* We were guests of Belleayre and of Ulster County Tourism at the Emerson Resort.
 Our opinions are always entirely our own.